 Mullin is a tiny town located in the state of Texas.
 With a population of 131 people and just one neighborhood, Mullin is the 1036th largest community in Texas.
-Much of the housing stock in Mullin was built prior to World War II, making it one of the older and more historic towns in the country.
+Mullin has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mullin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mullin is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Mullin who work in office and administrative support (15.53%), personal care services (14.56%), and management occupations (14.56%).